 Red: the color of tomato.

-he tomato plant belongs to the Solanaceae family.
+Tomato plant belongs to the Solanaceae family.
 The Aztecs were the first to select the edible types of its fruit and to grow them.
 They used the ‘xitomatl’ (*1) to prepare beverages and sauces like, for example, the spicy ‘chimole’.

 It was initially cultivated only in Center and South America, remaining unknown in Europe until the middle of the Sixteenth Century, when Hernán Cortés, returning from an expedition to the New World, brought it back to Spain.